 Avedisian did not respond to an email seeking his comment on the dispute.
 Bill Depasquale, Avedisian’s Chief of Staff at the time, and Solomon’s current chief of staff, replied to an inquiry about the issue, stating that he had not been part of the team working with the firefighter’s union at the time.
 Ruggierio has since left his position with the City.

-While Penza said Avedisian did not seem serious aboutnegotiating the dispute, the City Council was also aware the issue was inquestion, because Lloyd warned them at an April 11, 2011 hearing that the
+While Penza said Avedisian did not seem serious aboutnegotiating the dispute, the City Council was also aware the issue was inquestion, because Lloyd warned them at an April 11, 2011 hearing that theordinance to make the pension change would not affect the contract.

 “So they were warned.
 The Council was warned about this,”Penza said.